 Login Audit Trail

 Another audit trail that’s critical for SOX compliance and overall security is the login audit trail.
-As the name suggests, this search tracks all logins and login attempts, and contains a record of the associated user, their role, and IP address.
+As NetSuite's user activity log, this search tracks all logins and login attempts, and contains a record of the associated user, their role, and IP address.

 Regular review of the login audit trail can help you determine if unauthorized people are attempted to get into your account.
 It’s also important for checking user activity in preparation for a role/permission cleanup or SoD project.